networkx/nx-guides/README.md

    so that others may benefit from the same license you did.

  - Do not represent yourself as the original author of re-used material.

-For more information on these guidelines, which are sometimes known as CC0 (+BY), see [this blog post](http://www.dancohen.org/2013/11/26/cc0-by/) by Dan Cohen.